Being a highly sensitive extrovert often means living a life of opposites.

 11. You switch suddenly from “outgoing” to “crashed.”

 When you feel comfortable with a group of people, you may seem like a social butterfly or even the star of the show, moving from person to person and activity to activity.
 But the whole time, your nervous system is processing far more information than a less sensitive extrovert — even if you don’t know it.
 In stimulating environments, you hit a point where you go suddenly from “this is fun” to a complete power-down.

-You’ve learned to try to prevent this by not overdoing things, but sometimes you get caught up in the moment.
+You’ve learned to prevent this by not overdoing things, but sometimes you get caught up in the moment.
 And when you start to crash, you know you need to leave immediately — or find somewhere quiet and safe to relax.

 12. You’re the “bright star” of your family or friend group.

 You shine brightly because you easily connect with almost anyone.
 Caring and kind, you read people well, and intuitively grasp others’ moods and mental states — and even the things that go unsaid.
-You can handle yourself in almost any social situation, and people like being around you, because you’re empathetic, understanding, and accepting.
-Unlike some other extroverts, who dominate the conversation or make things all about them, you know when to push forward, and when to pull back, because you perceptively see what’s going on for others.
+You can handle yourself in almost any social situation, and people like being around you, because you’re empathetic, understanding, and open.
+Unlike some other extroverts, who dominate the conversation or make things all about them, you know when to push forward and when to pull back, because you see what’s going on for others.

 13. It’s hard for you to predict which plans will make you happy.

 When you look forward to going out, you might find that you’re already too overwhelmed that day.
-And when you look forward to saying in, you may find that you regret passing up an invite.
+When you look forward to saying in, you may find that you regret passing up an invite.
 Since your extroversion is constant, but your energy level depends on how overstimulated you currently are, it’s hard for you to say whether you’re up for something a week in the future.

 Are You a Highly Sensitive Extrovert?